 Finally, you have light to consider.
-The reason there are no grow lights in that photo is that this is probably installed on patio or balcony wall.
 Indoors, you’d need to hang the planters in a window to enough natural light.
 So, you need at least some LEDs worked into your indoor vertical garden plan.
 LED tape grow lights would be easiest if you devise a way to add them and maintain the aesthetics.
-I found this DIY that would allow for getting custom lengths on light bars, and custom finishes!
+I found this DIY that would allow for getting custom lengths on light bars and custom finishes.
 The light tape he used is HERE.

 I think I’d go with a daylight spectrum LED bulb and do some creative painting and antiquing on clamp lamps to pull off keeping it looking cool.
 A setup like the ‘frequently bought together’ combo HERE is a good starting point.
 Make them look more like pendant lights.
 How many you need depends on how many boxes and rows you have.
 Maybe even hang them from a single bar above it all at staggered heights with bunchy cord sleeves.
 Once again, get creative.
 Perhaps a mix of the two light types would work even better for stellar herb production, perhaps allow for growing some lettuces too.
 The key is to allow your garden to work efficiently.